Walk-and-Relate: A Random-Walk-based Algorithm for Representation Learning on Sparse Knowledge Graphs: Proposed Approach: Walk-and-Relate (WAR)

 \section{Proposed Approach: Walk-and-Relate (WAR)}

 Walk-and-Relate (WAR) uses short random walks to construct sequences of connected nodes in the KG.
 Similar to Deepwalk~\cite{perozzi2014deepwalk}, the random walk samples uniformly from the neighbors of the last vertex visited until the maximum length ($l_{max}$) is reached\footnote{In principle, there is no requirement for the random walks to be of the same length and we can have restarts in the random walks}.
-Basically, for each node in the graph, WAR samples random path of nodes connected to it.
-For each pair of nodes in this random walk, we can effectively consider them \emph{neighbors} in the graph, coupled via a metapath (composite relation).
-Thus, we can use these pair of nodes, along with the coupling metapath to construct additional triplets and augment the training dataset for KG embeddings.
+For each node in the graph, WAR performs a random walk, thus sampling a random path of nodes connected to it.
+For each pair of nodes in this random walk, we can effectively consider them \emph{neighbors} in the graph, associated by a metapath (composite relation).
+Thus, we use these pair of nodes, along with the associated metapath to construct additional triplets and augment the training dataset for KG embeddings.
 While the nodes in the augmented triplets can be directly used by the triplet scoring function of the desired KG embedding method, there are some unknowns regarding how to use the metapaths.
 Particularly: \begin{itemize}[leftmargin=*]

 \item \emph{Does the composite relation described by the metapath provide any additional information?} Augmenting with \emph{non-informative} metapaths could bring undesired noise to the training triplets.
 The is expected to be the case as the number of possible metapaths grows exponential with the length of random-walk.
 To address this, we take motivation from the vast literature on \emph{association mining}, and provide approaches to efficiently mine \emph{informative} metapaths and quantify the information provided by them (details in Section~\ref{sec:metapath}).